emojivibe/FitrWoman-is-the-best-app-in-the-history-of-universe-azure-women-hackathon/README.md

 We researched and found that there are many apps for women,but they are limited to a specific section.
 This web application is one stop solution to discuss about different medical milestones, AI Disease prediction system and finally a translator to get the whole web app in the language one is comfortable with and hence dissolve any communication barrier.The web application offers different types of disease detection such as Heart Disease, Kidney disease etc. for early detection of the disease.

 # Main Features
--Available in multiple languages
+Available in multiple languages
--Smart AI Disease Detection
+Smart AI Disease Detection
--Easy to use BMI Calculator
+Easy to use BMI Calculator
--Easy to book an appointment with doctor
+Easy to book an appointment with doctor
--Smart Chatbot
+Smart Chatbot